How did I get into UX?

 However, other than the brief stint in the HCI course, I had not had an opportunity to practice UX.
 A friend offered to work with me on a design idea that he had, so that I could learn on the job.
 This helped me get a basic understanding of the proccesses and skills involved in UX, and also confirmed that this was a good career direction.

 Mo Duffy, a former colleague and long-term UX professional mentioned the existence of Outreachy.
-She suggested that this program might offer the chance for full-time mentorship during a design project, and mentioned that she would be happy to be my mentor.
-Long story short, I have completed my time working with Mo through Outreachy, and it was a fabulously useful and enjoyable experience.
+She mentioned that I could get mentorship while I did a design project for Fedora, and mentioned that she would be happy to be my Outreachy mentor.
+Long story short, I did a 12 week design project through Outreachy, and it was a fabulously useful and enjoyable experience.
+I miss having UX projects to work on, although working on my website and helping out with Patternfly scratches some of that itch for now.